pallets/flask/docs/deploying/fastcgi.rst

 The most popular one is `flup`_ which we will use for this guide.
 Make sure to have it installed.

+.. admonition:: Watch Out

+   Please make sure in advance that your ``app.run()`` call you might have in your application file, is inside an ``if __name__ == '__main__':`` or moved to a separate file.
+Just make sure it's not called because this will always start a local WSGI server which we do not want if we deploy that application to FastCGI.

 Creating a `.fcgi` file
 -----------------------